Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

+\citetalias{williams17} measured the SFH of M31's outer disk up to 14 Gyr.
 Recognizing the limitations of their moderately deep CMDs, \citetalias{williams17} adopt a single ancient age bin of 8-14 Gyr ago.
 They adopt a finer time resolution (0.1~dex) for ages younger than $\sim8$~Gyr.
-Therefore, for comparison purposes, in this paper we only measure the AGB-based SFHs back to 8 Gyr ago.
+For this study, to probe the oldest AGB-star SFH for ages of $>8$~Gyr, complete, well-measured photometry of the faintest (and oldest) AGB stars are needed.
+Unfortunately, because our data were taken for different primary science goals, the photometry of these oldest AGB stars have high uncertainties; the 50\% completeness limit of our data that overlaps with the PHAT footprint is at $J = 18.7$~mag.
+This is approximately where the oldest AGB stars lie in magnitude; all the AGB stars with ages $>8$~Gyr are fainter than J = 18.3~mag (see Figure 5).
+Therefore, we adopt J = 18.0~mag as the lower magnitude limit because the largest difference between the injected and recovered ASTs is 0.3~mag at that magnitude, and thus no AGB stars with ages $>8$~Gyr will be present above J = 18~mag.
+In conclusion, due to the current limits of the data in this study, we only measure the AGB-based SFHs back to 8 Gyr ago.
 We stress this age limit is not inherent to the AGB star SFH method itself, but rather due to our desire for empirical validation.

+We also limited the fitting routine to follow the chemical evolution model in \citetalias{williams17}, which involved limiting our fits to only include the metallicities allowed in Figure 8 of \citetalias{williams17} for M31's outer disk (blue line, $d>12$~kpc).
+In a future paper, we plan to incorporate more sophisticated chemical enrichment modeling schemes in our code.